The Best Place to Stay in Calgary for History Buffs|Palliser Hotel

 It is centred around George Stephen, 8th Avenue’s namesake and the first President of the Canadian Pacific Railroad.

 Explore Calgary, the buildings and public art installations that create an Artistic Cityscape.
 Since the Calgary Tower was surpassed in 1983, three buildings have been the tallest in the city.
 They can all be seen from an urban art installation called Wonderland.
-Learn more about this space by visiting Wonderland – Tallest Buildings.
-Or try a monopoly-style adventure on the StoryCity App: Wonderland – Building a Legacy.

 This destination is part of a 900 km network of pathways.
 It includes the RiverWalk and the 29,000 km Trans Canada Trail.
 This system connects communities, people, and nature, making it a great place to explore on foot or by bike.

-Try Biking Mohkinstsis | The Elbow River– Where Calgary Comes Together.
-This 9 km journey takes you along the Elbow River to the Glenmore Reservoir.
-It begins at the end of the RiverWalk at the confluence with the Bow.
-This is more than just a meeting of two rivers.
-This guide explores spaces where people have traditionally gathered.
-It demonstrates how the city’s culture developed through a connection to the land.
+To explore more of the city, check out our guide: Biking Mohkinstsis | The Elbow River– Where Calgary Comes Together.
+This 9 km journey will take you from Centre Street Bridge along the Elbow River to the Glenmore Reservoir.
+It begins at the RiverWalk and takes you to the confluence with the Bow.
+This guide explores how the city’s culture developed through a connection to the land.

 It explores where Calgary’s story began.
 Long before settlers established a community, it was a place of gathering and ceremony.
 Indigenous peoples called it Mohkinstsis or “Elbow” in the Blackfoot language.
 Bringing people together by the banks of the elbow is part of the city’s history that continues today.